Zubs/toRoman/contributing.md

 ## License

-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under its Software License.

 ## References

 This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)

+### APPRECIATION ❤️❤️
+FROM US WE SAY A BIG THANK ❤️❤️❤️ YOU FOR MAKING A MEANINGFUL IMPACT TO THIS REPO AND TO THE PROJECT AT LARGE😊.